mui/mui-x/docs/data/tree-view/rich-tree-view/headless/headless.md

 ### Pass elements to the Tree Item

-You can use the `contextValue` property of your returned value to pass elements to the Tree Item:
+You can use the `contextValue` property in the returned object to pass elements to the Tree Item:

 :::warning
 For now the context is private and cannot be accessed outside our own plugins.